On the trail of the first Indian film shot in Switzerland

 Unaware of the Sangam connection to the place, the Peter family from Bangalore are posing for pictures on the meadow below the restaurant.

-“I'll probably watch the movie to see this place where we had ice cream,” says Benita Peters.
+“I'll probably watch the movie to see this place where we had ice cream,” says Benita Peter.

 The restaurant, which is perched at 1,600 metres above sea level, also serves perennial Indian favourite rice and daal with a view of the north face of the Eiger mountain thrown in.